-K. Shivarama Karanth was a popular Kannada novelist-playwright, besides being an environmentalist, social activist and film maker.
-Ramachandra Guha once fittingly hailed Shivarama Karanth as the ‘Rabindranath Tagore of Modern India’, for being the exceptional writer and social activist that he was.
+K. Shivarama Karanth was a famous Kannada novelist playwright, environmentalist, social activist and film-maker.
+Ramachandra Guha once fittingly hailed Shivarama Karanth as the ‘Rabindranath Tagore of Modern India’ for being the exceptional writer and social activist that he was.

 Shivarama was born to Shesha Karanth and Lakshmi in Kota, Karnataka.
-He was the fifth child among his twelve siblings and his elder brother- K. Ramakrishna Karanth, was also a distinguished personality as he was a popular advocate and politician.
+He was the fifth child among his twelve siblings, and his elder brother- K. Ramakrishna Karanth, was also a distinguished personality as he was a famous advocate and politician.

 He was a hardcore Gandhian and took part in the Independence movement when he was in college.
 Halfway through college, he dropped out to join the Non-Cooperation Movement.
 While working for Swadeshi and Khadi, he began writing detective fiction.
 Later, in 1936, Shivarama Karanth married Leela Alva, a student from his dance school.